utsavdotdev/gc/README.md

     - This shows the list of commit messages and ask you to select the best one.
     - There will be sub-options like rewrite, accept with directly commenting, accept with copy to clipboard and reject.
  - `gc help` - Display help for a command
+ - `gc setup` - Setup the configuration for the auto-suggestion

 # Workflow